craftcms/docs/docs/commerce/5.x/system/gateways.md

 Additional payment gateways can be added to Commerce with relatively little work.
 All our [first-party gateway plugins](#first-party-gateway-plugins) (with the exception of Stripe) use the [Omnipay library](https://github.com/craftcms/commerce-omnipay) and can be used as a point of reference when creating your own.

+Gateways can only be configured in development environments with <config5:allowAdminChanges> enabled.
+If you need some information about a gateway in a live environment, use the [`gateways/list`](../reference/console-commands.md#commercegatewayslist) or [`gateways/webhook-url`](../reference/console-commands.md#commercegatewayswebhook-url) console commands.

 See the _Extending Commerce_ section’s [Payment Gateway Types](../extend/payment-gateway-types.md) page to learn about building your own gateway in a plugin or module.

 ## Storing Config Outside of the Database

-When you’re configuring gateways in the Craft control panel, we recommend using [environment variables](/4.x/config/#control-panel-settings) so environment-specific settings and sensitive API keys don’t end up in the database or project config.
+When you’re configuring gateways in the Craft control panel, we recommend using [environment variables](/5.x/configure.md#control-panel-settings) so environment-specific settings and sensitive API keys don’t end up in the database or project config.

 Gateways may expose options via their plugin settings file (i.e. `config/commerce-stripe.php`), but they will apply to _all_ instances of that gateway.